stummjr/doc.scrapinghub.com/autoscraping.rst

 required.
 And because in the targets of set B the description is not extracted with this template, then the items will not be created at all with it.
 So the algorithm tries with the second template, which now will correctly extract the three fields.

 Observe that, if the templates were not tried in decreasing count of annotations, it may happen that the template with three annotations be tried first, and as a result we get wrong extracted data from the pages of set A. In particular, you most probably will get the manufacturer data in *description* field, and get missed the real description.
 But in this case, if there is no other way to differentiate among a description and a manufactured data, it is not possible to apply any constraint.
 In the first approach you can constrain the application of the template with four annotations to require to extract the missing field, because with target set A you extract four fields, and with target set B you extract three.
 But in the second approach, the first template tried, the one with three annotations, will extract three fields for both sets of targets.

 As said before, the more annotations we have, the more constraints we can add.

 Example 2.
 __________

-The less required fields you have, the most easy you can match wrong targets.
+The less required fields you have, the less constraints you are imposing, and so the most easy you can match wrong targets.
 As a consequence, you not only can match desired targets with wrong template, as in the previous example.
-But you also can match undesired targets which has layout similarities with the desired ones.
+But you can also match undesired targets which has layout similarities with one or more templates.
+If you have this problem, a possible approach can be to check whether you can mark as required some annotations in the problematic templates, which are not extracted in the undesired targets, and without affecting the extraction of desired ones (which still can have those as optional attributes), thus avoiding to create items for them.

+But this is not the only approach you can try for this case.
+May be it is possible to filter out those undesired pages with excluded
+URLs, without affecting the crawling of the site (as mentioned before, could happen that those pages are the ones which contains the links to desired pages).
+This is the most desirable approach in terms of efficiency gain, but not always available.
+It depends entirely on the site particularities and your needs.

 Sticky annotations
 ==================